Liam Middleton

-Liam Middleton (born June 19, 1977) is a Rugby Union coach in both the 15-a-side and 7 a-side versions of the game.
-A Level 4 qualified coach and coach educator.
+Liam Middleton (born June 19, 1977) is a Professional Rugby Union coach in both the 15-a-side and 7 a-side versions of the game.
+He is an International coach with a Level 4 qualification and is a World Rugby coach educator.

-Rugby Union Coaching Career
+Rugby Union coaching career

 Coaching career

 October 16, 2013, the Zimbabwe Rugby Union appointed Middleton as the new Director of Rugby and his immediate task is working with the Sables who are billed to play at the 2013 Namibian Tri-Nations tournament that also includes Kenya and Namibia.

-Liam started his coaching career with the u/15s team at Howick High School in KwaZulu Natal, South Africa in 2000.
+Liam started his coaching career at Howick High School in KwaZulu Natal, South Africa in 2000.